Customer Journey Maps: How to Create Really Good Ones [Examples + Template]

 Loyalty-stage strategies may be delivered via customer touchpoints such as:

-To find out whether your customers have reached the loyalty stage, try a Net Promoter Score survey, which asks one simple question: "On a scale of 0 to 10, how likely are you to recommend us to a friend?"
-To deliver this survey, you can use customer feedback software like Service Hub.
+To find out whether your customers have reached the loyalty stage, try a Net Promoter Score survey.
+This simple question asks: “On a scale of 0 to 10, how likely are you to recommend us to a friend?”
+You can use customer feedback software like Service Hub to deliver this survey.

-The goal of this process is to draw insights that help you understand how your customers experience their journeys and identify the potential bottlenecks along the way.
+This process aims to provide insights that help you understand how your customers experience their journeys and identify potential bottlenecks.

 It’s also important to note that most customer journeys aren’t linear.
 Instead, buyers often experience a back-and-forth, cyclical, multi-channel journey.

-Let's look at the stages that you should include in any customer journey.
+Let’s look at the stages you should include in any customer journey.

 However, you can keep it simple by creating broad categories using the typical buying journey process stages — awareness, consideration, and decision — and mapping them horizontally.